scarrazza/DL2022/Lecture_7/README.md

 1. Download the CIFAR10 dataset using `tensorflow.keras.datasets.cifar10.load_data()`.
 This dataset contains 60k (50k training / 10k test) low resolution color images for 10 classes: `['airplane', 'automobile', 'bird', 'cat', 'deer', 'dog', 'frog', 'horse', 'ship', 'truck']`.

-2. Verify the data by plotting samples of the images.
+2. Verify data by plotting image samples.

 3. Allocate a sequential model containing a normalization layer after determining the best choice for this particular dataset.
 After this initial normalization layer, threat images as a flatten layer, and build a classifier.
 Train the classifier using the test data as validation set.
 Store and plot the accuracy for the training and validation achieved with this approach.

 4. Redesign the previous model by replacing the initial flatten layer with convolutional layers (`tf.keras.layers.Conv2D`) followed by a Max Pooling 2D layer (`tf.keras.layers.MaxPooling2D`).
 Try this model with 3 consecutive layers.
+Compare the results with the previous model.

 ## Exercise 2: Localization and classification